Work, Luck, Play

 Work is effort.
 Luck is chance.
 Play is both.

-Work, Luck, Play is a three-part exhibition at Art Basel Hong Kong presented by SILK.
+A three-part exhibition at Art Basel Hong Kong, presented by SILK.
 Work makes the migration of labor physical.
 Luck makes the engineering of chance visible.
 Play turns both ideas into an experience.

-The most valuable commodity is not the favorable outcome.
-It is the design of the game itself, and the human connections that happen when people choose to play it.
+Together they articulate a single idea: the most valuable commodity is not the favorable outcome — it is the design of the game itself, and the connections that happen when people choose to play it.

 Work